dynes900alog/algorithms/lintcode/ladder/basic/chap6/related/MergeSortedArray.md

 ```
 **Challenge**

 How can you optimize your algorithm if one array is very large and the other is very small?
+(insert sort by binary search to get insert postion of the small array elements)

 ## Link
 [lintcode](https://www.lintcode.com/problem/merge-sorted-array/)